Admission Policies and Procedures

-M.S. in Psychology - The application deadline for Fall 2016 will be May 15.
+M.S. in Psychology - The application deadline for Spring 2017 will be October 1.

-M.S. in Clinical Mental Health Counseling - The application deadline for Fall 2016 will be May 15.
+M.S. in Clinical Mental Health Counseling - The application deadline for Spring 2017 will be October 1.

-The M.S. in Clinical Mental Health Counseling has a new addictions specialization that will begin Spring 2016.
-The addictions specialization will only have a Spring start date.
+The M.S. in Clinical Mental Health Counseling has a new addictions specialization and it will only have a Spring start date.
 The application deadline for the addictions specialization Spring 2017 will be October 1.
 Please note, this only applies to the addictions specialization.

 Master of Marriage and Family Therapy-The M.MFT program has one fall cohort per year.
-While the deadline for Fall 2016 has passed, we reserve the right to review potential applicants on a case by case basis.
-We are accepting applications for our Fall 2017 cohort.
+The application deadline for Fall 2017 will be March 1.

 We do not have a summer start date for any program.